 You focus not on some dogmatic view—the Buddha made no claims to being a prophet, and Buddhism owes its origin to no divine revelation.
 Instead, Buddhism emphasizes more practical matters, such as how to lead your life and how to integrate your mind.

 The Buddhist path isn’t about being a proper Buddhist or comprehending the Buddhist creed.
 It isn’t something to believe in; it’s something to do.
-It’s about understanding who you are and how you can realize more fully your potential—not as a Buddhist, but as a human being.
+It’s about understanding who you are and how you can fully realize your potential—not as a Buddhist but as a human being.

 Idea for Impact: “Who am I?” is a pivotal question of Buddhism.
 The Buddhist path encourages you to awaken to liberation.